Benjamin-Italiaander/-fujitsu-lifebook-keyboard-issue/README.md

 # -fujitsu-lifebook-keyboard-issue
-keyboard was not working Linux fujitsu lifebook
----
-title: "Keyboard not working on Fujitsu Lifebook on Fedora 36"
+keyboard was not working Linux fujitsu lifebook Keyboard not working on Fujitsu Lifebook on Fedora 36
-author:
-  - Benjamin Italiaander
-date: 2022-08-19

 So the after installing Fedora Linux 36 on my fujitsu lifebook u7410 my keyboard was not working anymore.
 I fixed this by editing grub.